Interlace Project

 Ideation Workshop #1: Project Directions

-Building off of the exploration of the areas of platform capabilities that interested me the most, listed above, I conducted an ideation activity to detail out project directions within the intersections of these spaces.
+I conducted an ideation activity to detail out project directions within the intersections of these spaces.
 What resulted was a collection of 20 ideas, detailed with a name, one sentence summary, audience, pain points, and value.
-I noticed that many ideas fell into categories of similar themes, or had shared functionality of values — I grouped these ideas together to provide organization and to see where intersections were starting to arise.
 The results of this activity led to 5 relevant thematic groups — collaborative platforms, methods to support practice, impact evaluation, supporting grassroots initiatives, and Value-Centered Design within DSI.

 Ideation Workshop #2: Ideal Platform Characteristics & Capabilities